-Roxanne Chin, Project Manager, has successfully managed multi-million dollar operations in the public and private sectors and has more than 20 years of experience in workforce development.
+Roxanne Chin, Senior Director, has successfully managed multi-million dollar operations in the public and private sectors and has more than 20 years of experience in workforce development.
 She is a recognized leader in education, business development and accountability who knows how to maximize public-private partnerships from the grass roots level to national scale.
 She has held executive positions for the U.S. Department of Labor’s Job Corps Program, including Corporate Director, Business Development Director and Center Director, during her distinguished career.
 She is a key contributor to Coffey’s Policy Requirements Handbook (PRH) Modernization Project for the National Office of Job Corps (NOJC), U.S. Department of Labor.
 Her deep experience and background blend with her creativity, tenacity and positive spirit, allowing her to be a customer-focused collaborator with a strong work ethic.
 She strives to be a leader whose work inspires others to achieve their goals.
 Roxanne earned a bachelor’s degree in Spanish and Management from Morgan State University.

 Sue Clery is a Senior Study Director with more than two decades of experience in postsecondary education research.
 A self-professed data specialist, her work as a higher education researcher fulfills her passion for helping students through projects related to students access and persistence, performance metrics development and evaluating educational outcomes, community colleges, equity in education, the success of at-risk student populations, and student financial aid.
 Presently she is conducting research on student success and evaluation projects supported by the Bill & Melinda Gates Foundation, including Institutional Partnerships/Frontier Set, Completion by Design, and an Implementation Study of Multiple Measures in North Carolina Community Colleges.
 She has technical expertise, knowledge and experience across a wide range of topics, with an emphasis on quantitative analysis and evaluation.
 She has authored and co-authored numerous national statistical analyses and analytical reports.
 Adept at helping clients identify their needs and designing and implementing customized data collection, analysis, and evaluation plans, she produces highly thoughtful work products.
 Her creativity, combined with a philosophy to maximize client and team contributions, results in engaged collaboration, vigorous dialogue and successful projects.
 Sue earned a bachelor’s in Economics from Virginia Tech and an MBA from University of Maryland University College.